UQ-Summer-Coding/ireviewmovies/README.md

 ### Running tests

 1\.
-You need to start the integeration tests database with docker
+You need to start the integration tests database with docker

 Linux,Mac
 ```